-Anxiety and stress can be experienced gradually over time or it can just happen suddenly.
+Anxiety and stress can be experienced gradually over time or they can just happen suddenly.
 In either case, anxiety disrupts your life and your ability to focus and perform to your full potential.
 Also, it simply drains you, mentally and physically.
-Anxiety and stress can affect your job, your close relationships and limit your ability to fully experience life and the moment.
-Regardless of the source of your worries and anxiety (job, relationships, financial, health, etc.) or simply if it just happens with no clear cause, the effects are adverse and accumulate over time.
-This diminished sense of control over your life may have driven you to some unhealthy coping strategies (e.g. self-medication, isolation, etc.), but, at the end, nothing seems to alleviate the stress and anxiety.
+Anxiety and stress can affect your job, and your close relationships and limit your ability to fully experience life and the moment.
+Regardless of the source of your worries and anxiety (career, relationships, finances, health, etc.) or simply if it just happens with no apparent cause, the effects are adverse and accumulate over time.
+This diminished sense of control over your life may have driven you to some unhealthy coping strategies (e.g. self-medication, isolation, etc.), but, in the end, nothing seems to alleviate the stress and anxiety.

-If you’re living through this, loosing hope on your ability to tame the stress of your situation, I’m available for you to assist and assure you that we can work together to free yourself from this load of worry, pain, and anxiety.
-The goal is for you to live the life you deserve, living the moment at the fullest!
+If you’re living through this, losing hope in your ability to tame the stress of your situation, I’m available for you to assist and assure you that we can work together to free yourself from this load of worry, pain, and anxiety.
+The goal is to live the life you deserve, living the moment to the fullest!

 Stress And Anxiety Are Overlooked And More Pervasive Than Ever

-Long term effects of anxiety can cause your brain to release stress hormones on a regular basis.
-This can increase frequency of certain symptoms such as headaches, dizziness, and depression.
-Also, extended presence of stress can affect the effectiveness of the immune system and be more susceptible to infections and illnesses.
+Long-term effects of anxiety can cause your brain to release stress hormones on a regular basis.
+This can increase the frequency of certain symptoms such as headaches, dizziness, and depression.
+Also, the extended presence of stress can affect the effectiveness of the immune system and be more susceptible to infections and illnesses.

 One concern relates to when people engage in unhealthy coping strategies to offset anxiety and stress.
-Sometimes, this drives some individuals to rely on substances (drinking, or self-medicating) that ends up compounding the problem.
-At the end, the effects of stress and anxiety are significant and should not be ignored to avoid from becoming larger and more complex.
+Sometimes, this drives some individuals to rely on substances (drinking or self-medicating) that end up compounding the problem.
+In the end, the effects of stress and anxiety are significant and should not be ignored to avoid becoming larger and more complex.

 I know from my professional experience that this is a pervasive problem but that it can be contained or eliminated with the proper treatment and care.
-With my guidance and help, you can overcome these situations and start to enjoy your life, and to be full present.
+With my guidance and help, you can overcome these situations and start to enjoy your life and be fully present.

 Anxiety Therapy Brings Calmness And Allows You To Live Fully Present

-Through our discussions, we’ll identify how anxiety and stress is affecting your life while we identify ways to minimize its impact.
-I’ll also work with you in being able to recognize and better manage emotional and physical sensations signals by providing practical tools (e.g. relaxation, clinical hypnosis, challenge unhealthy beliefs, etc.).
+Through our discussions, we’ll identify how anxiety and stress are affecting your life while we identify ways to minimize its impact.
+I’ll also work with you in being able to recognize and better manage emotional and physical sensations signals by providing practical tools (e.g. relaxation, clinical hypnosis, challenging unhealthy beliefs, etc.).

 To me, you are a person who deserves to live your life worry-free (within reasonable levels) so you can attain your full potential, be happy, and share your joy with others.
 I’ll always try to meet your needs and help you build healthy coping strategies and live a balanced, healthy life that is in line with your style and values.

 Medication is an option.
-However, many individuals prefer to adopt CBT and avoid medications.
-Medications normally used for anxiety are anti-depressants benzodiazepines (however, these latter may cause depression).
-In any case, medication would need to be assessed with your family physician or psychiatrist.
+However, many individuals prefer to adopt CBT therapists and avoid medications.
+Medications normally used for anxiety are anti-depressants and benzodiazepines (however, the latter may cause depression).
+In any case, medication would need to be assessed by your family physician or psychiatrist.

 I’ve been working with people affected by stress and anxiety in different settings (clinical and private practice) from all walks of life.
 The goal is to help you re-establish your healthy pace and to be able to control, reduce, and eliminate unhealthy worries and stressors so you can achieve a happy life and feel calm.
 By working with a professional therapist and following up with treatment processes you can soon change your life to regain peace, hope, calmness, and happiness.